-The Department of Biology offers programs of study with a major and minor in biology.
-A life science major or minor is available for the Teacher Education Program for secondary-level certification.
-The department also serves other academic disciplines by providing biological knowledge and skills needed in those areas.
+The Department of Biology offers programs of study with a major and minor in Biology.
+A Life Science major is available for the Teacher Education Program for secondary-level certification.
+Additionally, a B.S. degree in Public Health is available for students who wish to become public health practitioners that can promote health, both locally and globally.
+Biology also serves other academic disciplines by providing biological knowledge and skills needed in those areas.

-The department is committed to teaching the fundamental skills and techniques of biology, exploring how biology as a science is a way of knowing about life, instilling a desire for further study in biology, and integrating science and the Christian faith.
+The Department of Biology is committed to teaching the fundamental skills and techniques of biology, exploring how biology as a science is a way of knowing about life, instilling a desire for further study in biology, and integrating science and the Christian faith.

-The Department of Biology provides financial assistance in the form of four-year scholarships for B.S. biology majors or B.S.E.
+Biology provides financial assistance in the form of four-year scholarships for B.S.
+Biology majors or B.S.E.
 Life Science majors.
-Students who desire to teach life science in the public schools or wish to pursue careers in environmental studies are given high priority.
-For additional information concerning the scholarships or to request an application package, please contact the department chair at:Dr. Roy Darville, ChairDepartment of Biology
+Students who desire to teach science in the public schools or wish to pursue careers in environmental studies are given high priority.